sajramay/kubernetes_notes/Rocking Kubernetes with Amazon EKS Fargate And DevOps - Notes.md

     - LoadBalancer (which maps to an ALB when running on AWS)
       - accessible from outside the cluster
       - maps to cloud provider
+      - when deployed through EKS, the associated Security Group is created and attached automatically
     - ClusterIP
       - Default type of Service, if you do not mention `kind`
       - only accessible from inside the cluster